insected/bobbae_gcp-wiki/Data-Engineering.md

 # Database options

 One of Google Cloud Platform's competitive advantages is the strong ecosystem of managed databases.
 However, the wealth of options can be confusing to navigate as you look for the right technologies to grow your product.
-This is a video about picking the right databases for your tech stack and how to make it all work in a unified way.

 [https://www.youtube.com/watch?v=3aHBkfBRFEU](https://www.youtube.com/watch?v=3aHBkfBRFEU)